pferdalburakcinar/100DaysOfSwift/README.md

 day 5 : Project 1 completed.
 I learned autulayout ,navigation ,tableView.
 I am aware importance of tableview.
 Tableview is easy

 day 6 : Project 2 completed.
 I used navigation bar, button on uibutton sender, Assets and alert dialog.
 I made a game which u guess country flag

+day 7 : I completed milestone project1 which is on day 23.
+In 38 days this marathon will end and i will be a ios developer.
+I learned sharing, adding image in tableview, adding share button in nabigationbar.